orangecms/arm-cpu/README.md

 # arm-cpu

-This repository deals with gadgets and dev boards based on [Arm and Linux]( https://www.kernel.org/doc/html/latest/arm/index.html).
+This repository deals with gadgets and dev boards based on [ARM and Linux]( https://www.kernel.org/doc/html/latest/arm/index.html).
 There are also gadgets based on MIPS and probably soon RISC-V, to which the concepts can be extended.

 ## Introduction

-Modifying gadget firmware is a simple means of obtaining a reasonably priced board for developing on Arm based platforms, independent from more mainstream products such as Raspberry Pi.
+Modifying gadget firmware is a simple means of obtaining a reasonably priced board for developing on ARM based platforms, independent from more mainstream products such as Raspberry Pi.
 The [idea](https://github.com/orangecms/repurposing-gadgets) is simple: obtain a device such as an IP camera, an NVR (network video recorder), a wireless storage